GitanElyon/resume/README.md

 # Overview

-This repo holds my resume as well as other accompanying resources like my CV and professional doucments which I will plan to continuously update.
+This repo holds my resume, CV and other professional doucments.

-I plan upload this file to the internet at [gitanelyon.github.io/resume](https://GitanElyon.github.io/resume).
+I plan to continously update these as my carreer progresses.

+You can view the live version here: [gitanelyon.github.io/resume](https://GitanElyon.github.io/resume).

-This would allow anyone to view my resume with real time updates.
+This would allow anyone to access my resume online with real time updates.

 # Why